Multnomah Falls Photography Tips & Guide

-According to the Native Americans legend from the Multnomah tribe, the waterfall was formed after a young woman sacrificed herself to the Great Spirit to save Multnomah village from a plague by jumping from the cliff.
-Due to her sacrifice, Multnomah peoples were saved.
+According to the Native American legend from the Multnomah tribe, the waterfall was formed after a young woman sacrificed herself to the Great Spirit to save Multnomah village from a plague by jumping from the cliff.
+Due to her sacrifice, the Multnomah people were saved.
 Furthermore, after her death, water began to flow from above the cliff, creating the waterfall.

 Multnomah Falls Lodge